-Once again River found himself cast in picture that ultimately led to comparisons with his own life.
-The need to break free from parental control coupled with a longing for the comfort and safety of family at any cost.
-However, it was within his delicate, intelligent and precise portrayal of Danny that River showed his adult acting ability.
-Shaking off his young teenager cocoon and emerging as Oscar contender.
-Director Sydney Lumet allowing River to spread his wings after two distinctly average films with ‘Jimmy Reardon’ and ‘Little Nikita’.
-Both of which could have forever stereotyped Phoenix as a simple teen sex idol.
+Once again, River found himself cast in a picture that held comparisons with his own life.
+Here the need to break free from parental control was coupled with a longing for the comfort and safety of the family at any cost.
+However, within his delicate, intelligent, and scene-stealing portrait of Danny, River also showcased his leading man abilities.
+Here River would shake off the cocoon of his teenage life only to emerge as an Oscar contender.
+Much of this was due to the director Sydney Lumet allowing River to spread his wings after two distinctly average teen idol films, Jimmy Reardon and Little Nikita.

 Indiana Jones and the Last Crusade (1989)